-The terms “marketing” and “promotion” came into existence around 15th and 16th centuries.
+The terms “marketing” and “promotion” came into existence around the 15th and 16th centuries.
 Interestingly, marketing and promotion are separate processes; although they are both seem to be used in place of each other and marketing is regularly used in place of promotion.

 Marketing is basically taking your product from the idea to the sale.
-Some may not think that marketing is not necessary in the idea stage of the product.
+Some may not think that marketing is not necessary for the idea stage of the product.
 But the truth is, it is vital.
 If you don’t produce a product that your target market will be interested in, you most probably will not generate sales.
 This means the product will need to be saleable in every aspect, from the product itself, or in a writer’s field, its content, to the package, price, and distribution.
 All this takes marketing research.

 On the other hand, promotion is the marketing process of bringing your product or service to the attention of your target market.
 Promotion encompasses the needed strategies for actually selling your product.
 Promotion is done through publicity and advertising – in essence, through visibility.